 When the rank-and-file had no insight into the buying process and no familiarity with other tools on the market, they had no avenue to organize and push the organization to adopt new tools.
 But when they’ve been using an alternative solution, and know it’s more effective and makes them more effective, then they’ll stand up and demand it.

 Developers were among the first employees to gain influence over buying decisions.

-Twilio pioneered the concept of “developer evangelism.”
+While "developer evangelism" has existed for decades, Twilio pioneered its modern form.
 They hired engineers for the sole purpose of travelling the world and meeting developers at hackathons and meetups.
 Their goal wasn’t to sell Twilio’s products—it was to help developers with whatever they were building, give away swag, and spread love in the developer community.
 Instead of shmoozing executives and analysts, they celebrated developers and the things they were building.

 At the time, this seemed like insane approach for a company that would clearly only become huge via enterprise customers.
 No individual developer had any purchasing power.

 But when Twilio started selling into the enterprise, every developer on earth knew who they were, and millions of them had used Twilio for side projects and knew Twilio’s developer evangelists in real life or online.
 For a procurement officer to choose anything but Twilio was a death wish.
 Twilio built an army of brand advocates who continue to deliver for them year after year.

 In a silo, Twilio’s “Ask your developer” campaign wouldn’t have been remarkable.
 What made it remarkable is that any exec who listens to it, and asks their dev team what they think about Twilio, will discover a rare level of brand affinity and trust.

 This shift toward bottom-up adoption happened slowly at first.
 Now it’s happening all at once.